Mensel123/final_project/README.md

 * Interactive world map with slidebar to show change over years
 * Toggle option to show trees planted over the years
 * Adding charts to show trees planted vs trees cut over years

+## Prerequisites

+### Data sources:

+### External components:
+D3 library
+Maybe Pandas in order to structure the Data
+Other libraries will probably still need to be discussed in the course

+### Similar visualisation:

+#### Hardest parts:
+Most of the functionality discussed in this proposal still need to be discussed in the course.
+Therefore it is difficult to estimate the hardest parts.
+But my estimation is that linking all the charts together will be the hardest technical problem.
+I have not yet analysed all the available data on the cutting of forests.
+Therefore there might be too few data too show the cutting history for all countries.